TAA Compliance Guide

 The full list of TAA compliant countries can be found HERE.

 This list has been designated by the Trade Agreements Act (TAA).
-You can determine TAA Compliance of a government purchase in detail within
+You can determine TAA Compliance of a government purchase in detail within the Federal Acquisition Regulations.

 These countries include the United States and other countries with trade agreements with the U.S. in the following categories: